nounch/gollum-preview/README.md

 ## Description

-gollum-preview lets you preview file and directory changes in a [Gollum](https://github.com/gollum/gollum/) repository without having to commit each change for Gollum to actually render it.
+Gollum-preview lets you preview file and directory changes in a [Gollum](https://github.com/gollum/gollum/) repository without having to commit each change for Gollum to actually render it.
 Just run `./gollum-preview`, edit your markup files and instantly reload your Wiki pages in the browser to preview.
 Then simply commit your changes.

 *Problem 1:* Gollum forces you to use its web interface to edit files if you want instant preview or, if you rebel use your favorite text editor instead, to do a commit each time before being able to refresh the matching page in the browser.
 This is not convenient.